skenderidis/f5-cis-lab/README.md

 ## Introduction

-The purpose of this repository is to create a Lab environment in Azure or AWS that we will be able to demo CIS use cases.<br>
+The purpose of this repository is to create a Lab environment on Azure that we will be able to demo CIS use cases.<br>
-With the use of Terraform we will deploy the following infrastructure in Azure (or AWS):
+We will use Terraform to perform the following:
 * F5 VPC
 * 1xBIGIP (25Mbps PAYG - Best)
 * K8s VPC
 * 3x Ubuntu 18.04.2 (1xMaster and 2xNodes)
+* VPC Peering, Security Groups, Public IPs, etc.
+* Ansible Dynamic invetories

 <img src="https://raw.githubusercontent.com/skenderidis/f5-cis-lab/main/images/cis-lab-1.png">

+We will use Ansible to perform the following:
+* Provision the F5 appliance with Declerative Onboarding.
+* Configure Kubernetes on the 3 ubuntu VMs
+* Configure Flannel between BIGIP and Ubuntu Nodes/Master
+* Create Apps/Namespaces/NGINX/CIS on Kubernetes

 ## Pre-requisistes